-The object of this course is to examine the principal features of commercial law in contemporary China.
+This course studies the principal features of commercial law in contemporary China.
 The course explores the manner in which law regulates the resultant growth of commercial activity in modern China, looking at both general principles and specific substantive areas of law.

-Particular attention is given to key issues such as:
+Particular attention is given to issues such as:

-Among the topics ordinarily covered in the first part of the course are:
+Among the topics ordinarily covered in the course are:

 - enterprise bankruptcy law.

 The course presumes no prior knowledge of Chinese language.

 - objectives of the course focus primarily on the study and understanding of contemporary Chinese commercial law, especially as found in the People’s Republic of China since 1979;